online-photo-submission/cloudcard-photo-downloader/README.md

     - default: `SqsPhotoService`
     - description: this determines the strategy used to retrieve the photos to be downloaded
     - options:
-        - `SqsPhotoService` - (RECOMMENDED) retrieves the photo data from an AWS SQS queue in near-realtime
+        - `SqsPhotoService` - (RECOMMENDED) retrieves the photo data from an AWS SQS queue in near-realtime.
+Please contact support@cloudcard.us to have a queue configured in AWS.
-        - `CloudCardPhotoService` - retrieves the photo data from the CloudCard API directly no more often than every 10 minutes
+        - `CloudCardPhotoService` - Legacy option that retrieves the photo data from the CloudCard API directly no more often than every 10 minutes.
+This option may be helpful if managing the Downloader with the Windows Task Scheduler.
 - downloader.storageService
     - default: `FileStorageService`
     - description: this setting determines how the downloaded photos will be stored